SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Experiment

 \subsubsection{Event Camera Object Detection}

 As shown in Table \ref{tab_6}, our method significantly outperforms both SNN-based and ANN-based object detectors on the GEN1 dataset.
 Importantly, this is achieved while maintaining the energy efficiency advantage of SNNs.
-This substantial improvement can be attributed to the unique characteristics of event-based data.
-The inherently sparse nature of event streams makes them already challenging to recognize, and local firing saturation further exacerbates this difficulty.
+This improvement stems from the unique characteristics of event-based data.
+Inherently sparse event streams are already challenging to recognize, and local firing saturation further exacerbates this difficulty.
 Therefore, addressing local firing saturation is particularly crucial for event-based object detection.
-SpikeDet achieves LFSI values that are approximately 1.3× and 3.8× lower than those of SpikeYOLO and SFOD, respectively, demonstrating the effectiveness of our approach in mitigating this issue.
+SpikeDet achieves LFSI values approximately 1.3$\times$ and 3.3$\times$ lower than those of SpikeYOLO and SFOD, respectively, demonstrating the effectiveness of our approach.
 Notably, when adjusting T$\times$D from 5$\times$1 to 4$\times$2, performance improves despite an increase in LFSI.
-This does not contradict our earlier analysis, as Fig.~\ref{fig_corr} compares models under similar T$\times$D products (maintaining comparable temporal capacity).
-Under the same 4$\times$2 configuration, SpikeDet maintains lower LFSI and superior performance compared to SpikeYOLO, confirming the effectiveness of our approach.
-Furthermore, to validate the importance of the SNN architecture, we replace I-LIF neurons with ReLU to implement an ANN version of SpikeDet.
-This causes significant performance degradation and increased power consumption, underscoring the effectiveness of SNNs for processing event data.
+This does not contradict our earlier analysis, as Fig.~\ref{fig_corr} compares models under the same neuron type and similar T$\times$D products.